hyginn/qqid/README.md

 # 6 Notes

-#### To Do
+###### To Do
- - Travis CI would not run out of the box, since `libmpfr` could not be built.
-This is a `qrandom` dependency.
-Copied instructions from `qrandom`'s `.travis.yml`.
-This solved the issue.
-Perhaps need to follow up on this.
- - Travis CI failed during build of `qqid-manual.pdf` ... this didn't come up on local check.
-Why?
-Had to run `R CMD Rd2pdf .` to reproduce - turns out this was due to LaTeX failing on an innocuous "approximately equal" Unicode character in the doc header.
-Used tow inline latex equations instead.
-Horrible documentation.
-Still don't have a sane workflow to reproduce package building from RStudio and catch all errors.
+ - Still need a sane workflow to reproduce package building from RStudio and catch all errors.
 Need to follow up.
+Missing: building pdf package documentation.
+Documentation on package build process from RStudio is not what it could be.
- - Manual shows that preformatted does not respect leading whitespace and linebreaks in uu2qq doc header when converted to pdf.
+ - Package documentation shows that `\preformatted{ }` does not respect leading whitespace and line breaks in `xlt2qq()` doc header when converted to pdf.
 Need to follow up.
+ - We could cache the first element of every run of an instance of `rngQQID()` in a session and warn about lack of sane initialization if we see repeats.
+ - More formats for `qq2 ... : should be able to get a max-integer for set.seed().
+ - Turn the RTEADME into a vignette?

 &nbsp;

 ## 6.1 Disclaimer and caution

-Although `qqid` has been written and tested with care, no suitability for any particular purpose, in particular no suitability for high-value transactions, for applications whose failure could endanger life or property, or for cryptography is claimed.
+Although `qqid` was written and tested with care, no suitability for any particular purpose, in particular no suitability for high-value transactions, for applications whose failure could endanger life or property, or for cryptography is claimed.
 The source code is published in full and it is up to the user to audit and adapt the code for their own purposes and needs.

 &nbsp;